View

 Check the properties table for the full list of available styles and values.

 All View layout properties support responsive syntax, which means you can pass an object with values and control its rendering based on the viewport size.
-We're using mobile-first approach which means that you don't have to define a value for every single viewport.
-Instead, you only need to define the values at which they change and component will apply them from smallest to largest.
+We're using a mobile-first approach, which means that you don't have to define a value for every single viewport.
+Instead, you only need to define the values at which they change, and the component will apply them from smallest to largest.

-If you pass { s: "column", l: "row" }, View will use the column direction for the small and medium screens.
-For large and extra-large, it will use the row direction.
+For example, if you pass { s: "column", l: "row" }, View will use the column direction for small and medium screens.
+For large and extra-large screens, it will use the row direction.

 <View gap={3} direction={{ s: "column", l: "row" }}>